 Best use: Reading, camping, hiking, caving, and running short and long distances

 Description: The Foxelli USB Rechargeable Headlamp is a fully rechargeable unit priced around $25.
 You can charge up the device via any USB port in as little as two hour’s time.
 The device gets 100 hours of continuing lighting on one charge.

 Battery life indicator built into the device lets you know when you are close to the time when you will need to charge it.
 The unit has an IPX7 rating, which means it will remain in working order even if immersed in water one meter deep for 30 minutes.

 You will have no trouble seeing all around you with the 400 foot distance the headlamp casts light in and the 280 lumens feature ensuring everything is bright and visible.
 The body of the unit is tilt-able a full 90 degrees so you can adjust it to your comfort level.

 If there is an emergency, an SOS flash mode is among the many lighting modes to choose from with this unit.
 The device also comes with an emergency whistle.

-Specifications: 150 lumens; RED LED, and the device is also available in 70, 100, and 125 lumens.
-One Maxbright and three LED lights; compact body, water resistant properties, and rotating light unit for ease of positioning.
+Specific features: 150 lumens, Red LED, available in 70, 100, and 125 lumens, one Maxbright and three LED lights, compact body, water resistant properties, and rotating light unit for ease of positioning

-Description: The Princeton Tec Remix Headlamp is available with a RED LED offering 150 lumens, which is absolutely perfect lighting for revealing your run trial in the dark.
-The unit is durable so it is great for indoor and outdoor use.
+Description: The Princeton Tec Remix Headlamp is available with a Red LED offering 150 lumens, which is absolutely perfect lighting for revealing your run a trial in the dark.
+The unit is durable, so it is great for indoor and outdoor use.
 The battery door opens easily for ease of battery insertion and renewal.